 Achieve frizz-free, natural curls all summer long!

-Mr. Stephen, Cosmetology Educator and PB grad, shares his tips for frizz-free curls.
+Mr. Stephen, Cosmetology Educator and PB Cosmetology Education Centre grad, shares his tips for frizz-free curls.

 It’s a tale as old as time; everyone wants the hair that they can’t have.
 Instead of fighting against your natural texture, use these tips to embrace your naturally curly locks with Cosmetology Educator Mr. Stephen’s Frizz-Free Natural Curls routine and put the days of frustration in the past!

-Stephen Scull is a PB grad and Cosmetology Educator, and like many of the students who attend Cosmetology School, he has amazing hair and takes pride in maintaining healthy locks.
+Stephen Scull is a Cosmetology Educator at PB Cosmetology Education Centre, and like many of the students who attend Cosmetology School, he has amazing hair and takes pride in maintaining healthy locks.
 His curls look natural, shiny, and are completely frizz free.
 I had the opportunity to sit down with Mr. Stephen and discuss his routine in extensive detail to learn how he achieves healthy curls so that we all too, could achieve frizz-free body.

 PB: How would you describe your hair texture?
 Is this routine suggested for every hair type?